Last Updated on

 - my practical tips.

-If despite all these tips you still do not dare to do it alone, I can accompany you to facilitate your first trip, depending on your destination and my availability (use the quote form below).
+If despite all these tips you still do not dare to do it alone, I can help you to prepare your itinerary and give my best contacts.

 I use to travel alone in Asia but these tips are valid for the other continents.
 For example, I’ve travelled alone in Scotland, Italy, Morocco, Egypt.